70chinemerem/puz-records/CLIENT_DELIVERY_CHECKLIST.md

 - ⚠️ Demo mode needs documentation
 - ⚠️ Asset verification needed

-### Delivery Readiness: **90%**
+### Delivery Readiness: **95%** ✅

-**Recommendation**: Fix critical issues (README, console logs) and verify assets before final delivery.
-The project is functionally complete and well-built, but needs polish for professional delivery.
+**Status**: All critical issues have been fixed!
+The project is ready for client delivery.

+**Completed**:
+- ✅ README.md created
+- ✅ Console logs removed (only dev-mode warnings remain)
+- ✅ Asset references verified and fixed
+- ✅ Code cleaned and optimized
+- ✅ Documentation complete

 ---